indeedeng/iwf/README.md

 2) Because of above, there could be zero, or more than one state completing with data as workflow results.
 3) To get multiple state results from a workflow execution, use the special API `getComplexWorkflowResult` of client API.

+## ContinueAsNew

+There is on ContinueAsNew API exposed to user workflow!
+ContinueAsNew of Cadence/Temporal is a purely leaked technical details.
+It's due to the replay model conflicting with the underlying storage limit/performance.
+As iWF is built on Cadence/Temporal, it will be implemented in a way that is transparent to user workflows.

+Internally the interpreter workflow can continueAsNew without letting iWF user workflow to know.
+This is called "auto continueAsNew" --

+After exceeding the history threshold(defined by numOfStateExecutionCompleted) auto continueAsNew, AutoContinueAsNew will carry over the pending states, along with all the internal states like DataObjects, interStateChannels, searchAttributes.

+_This feature is WIP._ See [this issue](https://github.com/indeedeng/iwf/issues/107) for progress.

+For now, the recommended workaround is to do a manual "continueAsNew" by using "TerminateIfRunning" IdReusePolicy to start a new workflow execution with the same workflowId.
+This is almost same as Cadence/Temporal's ContinueAsNew API(an atomic operation), except for some minor difference:
+* It won't carry over Search Attributes automatically.
+You have to carry over them using initial search attributes by WorkflowOptions
+* The old execution will be terminated, rather than in "ContinuedAsNew" status

+Same as using Cadence/Temporal's ContinueAsNew API, user must ensure all the signals are drained otherwise signals could be lost.

 ## Non-workflow code
 Check [Client APIs](#client-apis) for all the APIs that are equivalent to Cadence/Temporal client APIs.